Merino wool is loved within the hiking and camping communities due to its unique ability to stay warm even while wet!

 Is Merino Wool Clothing Soft or Feel Itchy?

 This can be down to the overall quality of the source of the wool used to make the garment.
-The itchiness of wool is mostly driven by the quality of the fibers used and spun to make it.
+The itchiness of wool is driven mainly by the quality of the fibers used and spun to make it.

 These little fibers sticking out are what lead to the itching sensation as a hundred ends could be constantly rubbing against your body.